henriksommerfeld/blog-hugo/content/article/2019-11-17-netlify-cms/index.md

 Pages and their fields can be configured in a YAML file, see [the documentation for Collection Types][8].
 Apart from being a YAML file (that's easy to mess up), it works as expected.
 Adding custom editor controls (called widgets) is also documented at [Creating Custom Widgets][9].

-## Cons 👎
+## Cons 🙁

-* Saving changes locally requires setting up plugin in beta
+* Saving changes locally requires extra configuration
 * Many open issues on GitHub
 * Rich Text Editor in need of love
-* Increases build time
 * Only possible to preview the part you're editing
 * Easy to break preview with Gatsby
 * Bad HTML makes automated UI testing harder

+### Bad default DX

 There are a couple of downsides as well.
 The first and most obvious one is that by default all changes done through the CMS´ UI, even locally, is done against your remote git repository.
 This was a big hurdle for me initially before I got the local configuration to work and I seriously started to look for other alternatives.
-I cannot see how anyone could live with this during development, and [I'm not alone][10].
+I cannot see how anyone could live with this during development, I think it's very unintuitive and [I'm not alone][10].

 There are a fairly high number of open issues on GitHub for this code base.
-Some things are small and can be fixed in Gatsby, but it absolutely doesn't feel as polished as some of the commercial alternatives.
+Some things are small and can be worked around in Gatsby, but it absolutely doesn't feel as polished as some of the commercial alternatives.

 Example: I have a _tags_ field which is entered as a comma separated list and saved as a list in markdown.
 If I don't have any tags in a post, Netlify CMS saves this as a list of one item with the value of an empty string.
 When Gatsby then tries to create a route for each tag and the tags provided are `[""]`, it's a problem.
 Of course it's possible to compensate for such things, but small things like this is something you will need to handle.

+### Rich Text Editor

 The Rich Text Editor could be improved in a number of ways.
 It uses an older version of [Slate][11] that has some issues solved in later versions, but [an upgrade seems complicated][12].
 Also, there is no way to customise the editor.
 Take a look at this screenshot (the red lines are my hints).